quentin-rodriguez/mise-selene/README.md

 A [mise](https://mise.jdx.dev) plugin for [selene](https://kampfkarren.github.io/selene) - lua linter written in Rust.

-For more information, see the [repository](https://github.com/Kampfkarren/selene) or the [documentation](https://kampfkarren.github.io/selene)
+For more information, see the [repository](https://github.com/Kampfkarren/selene)

 ## Installation